Auto2ML/FunesServer/README.md

 ## Acknowledgments

 - Inspired by Jorge Luis Borges' "Funes the Memorious"
-- Built with Ollama, PostgreSQL, and Gradio
+- Built with Ollama, PostgreSQL, pgvector, and Gradio
 - Special thanks to the open-source community